Trepan-Debuggers/python3-trepan/docs/commands/info/locals.rst

 **info locals** [*var1 ...*]
 **info locals** **\***

-Show the local variables of the current stack frame.
+With no arguments, show all of the local variables of the current stack frame.
+If a list of names is provide limit display to just those variables.

+If `*` is given, just show the variable names, not the values.

 .. seealso::